Tanmaya13/Inventory-Management-System/README.md

 }
 * similary to fetch the details of the item use the endpoint: localhost:8000/inventory-manager/items/{item_id}/
 * item_id is the id of the item that you can check from the DB in MySQL Workbench.
-* similarly, the PUT method can be used using the payload structure of POST to update any item.
+* similarly, the PUT method can be used, using the payload structure of POST, to update any item.
 * DELETE method can be used to delete the item from the Database using the endpoint mentioned in the API Documentation section.
 * to run the test cases, use the command: python manage.py test inventory.tests (NOTE: Authentication is not included in test cases my bad! so before running the test cases, please comment out Authentications in all the APIs)
 ## References and Sources